A Flaw in the Popular Zoom App

 The vulnerability in the Mac computer allows any malicious website to enable the Mac camera and forcibly join a user to a Zoom call.
 Due to this flaw in the Zoom app, up to 750,000 companies across the world that uses the app for their day-to-day business meetings have been exposed.

 Let’s find out what more this Zoom App flaw is capable of.

 In one of the recent articles, Leitschuh, a senior software engineer at Gradle demonstrated how to embed a code on any website so that whosoever lands to that website automatically gets connected to the Zoom meeting with their video cameras running.

-However, Zoom’s Chief Information Officer Richard Farley contradicted the Leitschuh’s statement in his latest post and disagreed to the fact that the meeting could turn on a participant’s video by default.
+However, Zoom’s Chief Information Officer Richard Farley contradicted Leitschuh’s statement in his latest post and disagreed with the fact that the meeting could turn on a participant’s video by default.

 He added that the zoom client user interface runs in the foreground, it would be extremely easy to detect that an unknown person has unintentionally joined a meeting.
 Moreover, in the next zoom upgrade, users can apply settings to their first as well as future video sessions as per their convenience.

 According to Leitschuh, it was found that the vulnerability could be used to launch a denial-of-service attack on an individual machine.
 By doing so, the Mac user would get repeated meeting requests which eventually leads to locking up the computer.